Test Report Guide

-- Test Suites Is a collection which consists of Test Cases grouped within a category...
+- Test Suite Is a collection which consists of Test Cases grouped within a category...

-- Test Cases Is a document which consists of a set of actions specifying requirements...
+- Test Case Is a document which consists of a set of actions specifying requirements...

-- Tests Is a single evaluation of a condition validating the expected result specified...
+- Test Is a single evaluation of a condition validating the expected result specified...